mcrumm/cloud_pubsub_samples/README.md

-    mix subscriber.delete          # Deletes a subscription for a Cloud Pub/Sub topic mix subscriber.list_in_project # Lists Cloud Pub/Sub subscriptions for the current project mix subscriber.list_in_topic   # Lists Cloud Pub/Sub subscriptions for a topic mix subscriber.receive         # Listens for messages on a Cloud Pub/Sub subscription
+    mix subscriber.delete          # Deletes a subscription for a Cloud Pub/Sub topic mix subscriber.list_in_project # Lists Cloud Pub/Sub subscriptions for the current project mix subscriber.list_in_topic   # Lists Cloud Pub/Sub subscriptions for a topic mix subscriber.start           # Listens for messages on a Cloud Pub/Sub subscription

 To learn more about a given command and its arguments, run: